thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 ## [5] "polarizability_A_cubed"
 ## [6] "heat_atomization_kJ_per_mol"
 ```
 We can use that command in the template, as in the example below.
-With the notation `colnames(periodic_table_subset)[c(5:7,9:25)]`, we can mark columns 5 - 7 and 9 - 25 as columns_w_values_for_single_analyte (note what happens when you run `c(5:7,9:25)` in the console, and what happens when you run `colnames(periodic_table_subset)[c(5:7,9:25)]` in the console).
+With the notation `colnames(periodic_table_subset)[c(5:7,9:25)]`, we can mark columns 5 - 7 and 9 - 25 as columns_w_abundances_for_single_analyte (note what happens when you run `c(5:7,9:25)` in the console, and what happens when you run `colnames(periodic_table_subset)[c(5:7,9:25)]` in the console).
 With the notation `colnames(periodic_table_subset)[c(1:4, 8)]` we can mark columns 1 - 4 and column 8 as columns_w_sample_ID_info (note what happens when you run `c(1:4, 8)` in the console, and what happens when you run `colnames(periodic_table_subset)[c(1:4, 8)]` in the console).

 #### human metabolomics {-}

-This first option is to work with a dataset describing metabolomics data (i.e. abundances of > 100 different biochemicals) from each of 93 human patients, some of which have Chronic Kidney Disease.
-If you choose this option, your task is to discover a biomarker for Chronic Kidney Disease.
+For these questions, work with a dataset describing metabolomics data (i.e. abundances of > 100 different biochemicals) from each of 93 human patients, some of which have Chronic Kidney Disease.
+Your task is to discover a biomarker for Chronic Kidney Disease.
 This means that you will need to determine a metabolite whose abundance is strongly associated with the disease.
 To do this you should complete the following:

 1. Run a PCA analysis on `metabolomics_data` (i.e. `runMatrixAnalysis()` with `analysis = "pca"`)
 2. Plot the results of the analysis to determine which principal component (i.e. dimension) separates the healthy and kidney_disease samples.